Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Discussion

 Furthermore, there is a dearth of privacy and security research that applies specifically to emerging GenAI services.
+The GenAI use in universities presents a distinct context of privacy and security compared to enterprise settings~\cite{schneider2020ai, taeihagh2025governance}: Although both share concerns such as IP leakage, universities stress long-term learning impacts and student privacy harms, whereas enterprises prioritize efficiency and customer satisfaction.
+Companies also rely on universities for early ethics training while maintaining clearer models for GenAI-related cyber-attacks.
 Compared to traditional education technologies such as exam proctoring systems~\cite{chanenson2023uncovering, shioji-sp24,kumar2019edtechelementary}, the adoption and usage of GenAI is much more flexible and dynamic to accommodate individual requirements and varying application contexts.
-GenAI amplifies the concerns flagged in the former, such as privacy intrusion and monitoring~\cite{Yang_Hasan_2023}, and the university policy aimed to maintaining control over vendors of education technologies~\cite{kelso2024trust} can be unfeasible in this new context.
-Hence, previous findings of privacy and security challenges need to be re-examined.
+GenAI amplifies the concerns flagged in the former, such as privacy intrusion and monitoring~\cite{Yang_Hasan_2023}, and the university policies aimed at maintaining control over vendors of education technologies~\cite{kelso2024trust} can be unfeasible in this new context.